Chaff: Grain chaff

-In grasses (including cereals such as rice, barley, oats, and wheat), the ripe seed is surrounded by thin, dry, scaly bracts (called glumes, lemmas and paleas), forming a dry husk (or hull) around the grain.
-Once it is removed it is often referred to as chaff.
+In grasses (including cereals such as rice, barley, oats, and wheat), the ripe seed is surrounded by thin, dry, scaly bracts (called glumes, lemmas, and paleas), forming a dry husk (or hull) around the grain.
+Once it is removed, it is often referred to as chaff.

 In wild cereals and in the primitive domesticated einkorn, emmer and spelt wheats, the husks enclose each seed tightly.
 Before the grain can be used, the husks must be removed.

-The process of loosening the chaff from the grain so as to remove it is called threshing – traditionally done by milling or pounding.
-Separating remaining loose chaff from the grain is called winnowing – traditionally done by repeatedly tossing the grain up into a light wind which gradually blows the lighter chaff away.
-This method typically utilizes a broad, plate-shaped basket or similar receptacle to hold and collect the winnowed grain as it falls back down.
+The process of loosening the chaff from the grain so as to remove it is called "threshing" before "drying" – traditionally done by milling or pounding, making it finer like "flour".
+Separating remaining loose chaff from the grain is called "winnowing" – traditionally done by repeatedly tossing the grain up into a light wind, which gradually blows the lighter chaff away.
+This method typically uses a broad, plate-shaped basket or similar receptacle to hold and collect the winnowed grain as it falls back down.

-Domesticated grains such as durum wheat and common wheat have been bred to have chaff that is easily removed.
-These varieties are known as free-threshing or naked.
+Domesticated grains such as durum and common wheat have been bred to have chaff that is easily removed.
+These varieties are known as "free-threshing" or "naked".

-Chaff should not be confused with bran, which is finer scaly material that is part of the grain itself.
+Chaff should not be confused with bran, which is a finer, scaly material that is part of the grain itself.

 Straw chaff

 Chaff is also made by chopping straw (or sometimes coarse hay) into very short lengths, using a machine called a chaff cutter.
-Like grain chaff this is used as animal feed, and is a way of turning coarse fodder into a form more palatable to livestock.
+Like grain chaff, it is used as animal feed and is a way of making coarse fodder more palatable for livestock.

+Coffee chaff

+Coffee chaff is produced from the so called silverskin, the thin inner-parchment layer on dried coffee beans, in the process of coffee roasting.